openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 You have an action with the template "play $* on living room" and another action with the template "play $musicAuthor on living room" and assuming 'mozart' is a valid value for the placeholder '$musicAuthor'.

-The sentence "play mozart on living room" will score 4 when compared with the template containing the dynamic placeholder and 5 when compared with the one without it.
+The sentence "play mozart on living room" will score 80% when compared with the template containing the dynamic placeholder and 100% when compared with the one without it.
 The action with template "play $musicAuthor on living room" will be executed.

-The sentence "play beethoven on living room" will score 4 when compared with the template containing the dynamic placeholder and 0 when compared with the one without it.
+The sentence "play beethoven on living room" will score 80% when compared with the template containing the dynamic placeholder and 0 when compared with the one without it, as 'beethoven' is not a valid value for the '$musicAuthor' placeholder.
 The action with template "play $* on living room" will be executed.

-### POS Transformation

-POS is a technique which produces tags for each token, here though we are going to use it to match a group of words with a value so we should transform those words to a single token.
-That's the reason why the whitespace character should be replaced by '__' in the POS dictionaries and static values, you can see some examples bellow.

 ### Target members: